GetDKAN/dkan/docs/admin/adding_new_content.md

 Gear button.
 On the Customize display screen, you can use the gear icon on the region sections to add and manage content for the whole region as well as change the appearance settings.
 You can also edit each piece of content within a region using the individual gear icons in the content boxes.

 Adding a Page
-One of the most basic content types on Granicus Open Data is a Page.
-Though the content type is straightforward it has implications for the structure, appearance, and experience of your Granicus Open Data site.
+One of the most basic content types on DKAN is a Page.
+Though the content type is straightforward it has implications for the structure, appearance, and experience of your DKAN site.

 Key Information when adding a Page: